bright/new-www/content/our-areas/pos-software-development.md

   challenges you face during point of sale software development.
 boxes:
   - box_title: POS food delivery platform integrations
-    box_description: "[Synchronize menus and orders from food delivery apps onto a single POS device](/our-areas/food-delivery-pos-integration/).
-Integrate
+    box_description: "[Synchronize menus and
+      orders](/our-areas/food-delivery-pos-integration/) from various food
-      your POS with **Uber Eats, Wolt, Just Eat, Deliveroo** and more!"
+      delivery apps onto a single POS device.
+Your clients will appreciate the convenience, and we can make it possible for your business.
+Our **POS system development** services allow integration with **Uber Eats, Wolt, Just Eat, Deliveroo**, and more!"
     box_icon: /images/pos_development_icon_update.png
   - box_title: POS device integrations
     box_description: Ensure stable connections with printers, terminals, and other